iksnae/rise-and-code/book/chapter-07/activities/05-group-challenges.md

 ## Exercise 4: The Incremental Builder 🏗️

 ### Concept
-Breaking a complex task into smaller, achievable steps makes large projects manageable for solo learners.
+Breaking a complex task into smaller, achievable steps makes large projects manageable.
 This exercise teaches you to build solutions incrementally.

 ### Problem Statement
 Extend a basic todo list program with new features, adding one feature at a time and ensuring each works before moving to the next.